Master of Science in Veterinary Medicine

 Entry Requirements

-Compulsory Subjects: Advanced levels at Grade B or better in Biology and Chemistry and an Intermediate Level at Grade B or better in Physics.
-Where an applicant presents the above A’ and I’ level subjects but with a grade which is not achieved at B or better, the applicant will be given the opportunity to sit for Entry Examinations in the subject/s.
-If a Grade B or better is achieved as a result of these Entry Examinations, eligibility for the course will be considered and the required process of classification (given the set maximum number of possible students in this course) will take off.
+Compulsory Subjects: Advanced levels at Grade B or better in Biology and Chemistry and an Intermediate Level at Grade B or better in Physics or Pure Mathematics (applicable for a limited period of time – refer to Prospectus published for every academic year).
+Where an applicant presents the above A’ and I’ level subjects but with a grade which is not achieved at B or better (showing instead grades C, D and E), the applicant will be given the opportunity to sit for Entry Examinations in the subject/s.
+Only if a Grade B or better is achieved following the result of the Entry Examinations, eligibility for the course will be considered and the required process of classification (given the set maximum number of possible students in this course) will take off.

 OR